dotnet/docs-maui/docs/platform-integration/includes/ios-PresentationSourceBounds.md

 }
 ```

-This can then be used when calling `RequestAsync`:
+This can then be used when calling <xref:Microsoft.Maui.ApplicationModel.DataTransfer.IShare.RequestAsync%2A>:

 ```csharp
 public Command<Microsoft.Maui.Controls.View> ShareCommand { get; } = new Command<Microsoft.Maui.Controls.View>(Share);